tompave/tom-20twelve/readme.md

 This is a WordPress theme based on WordPress.org's **TwentyTwelve** theme.

 ##How To
-This is a [child theme](http://codex.wordpress.org/Child_Themes), so you should need to have the parent theme (TwentyTwelve) in the parent folder:
+This is a [child theme](http://codex.wordpress.org/Child_Themes), so you need to have the parent theme (TwentyTwelve) in the parent folder:

     wordpress_root/
     └── wp-conent/